mskilab-org/gTrack/rtdocs/vignetteHotspots/vignetteHotspots.rst

 How to Graph Relationships in The Genome
 =========================================================

-Genes interact with each other, either on purpose such as during epistasis or not such as during DNA rearrangement in solid tumors.
-Both circumstances may wish to be graphed and gTrack can perform such a task.
+Genes interact with each other and gTrack is perfect in graphing these interactions.

 In this vignette, the **draw.paths** and **gr.labelfield** and **circle** parameters of gTrack will be highlighted.
-In addition, variants of a random collection of sequences will be graphed.
+They will be used in graphing the variants of a random collection of sequences.
 These examples will use the GRangesList functionality provided by GenomicRanges.

 Parameters Tutorial
 ~~~~~~~~~~~~~~~~~~~

-To simulate the draw.paths and gr.labelfield parameters, a GRangesList storing sequences from chromosomes 1,2, and 3 will be created.
+To simulate the draw.paths and gr.labelfield parameters, a GRangesList storing RANDOM sequences from chromosomes 1,2, and 3 will be created.
 Then, a graph will be shown when draw.paths is supplied and when it is not.
 Similarily will be done for the gr.labelfield parameter.

 .. sourcecode:: r